yifanlu/psvsd/index.md

 ![adapter](psvsd.png)

-psvsd is a hardware mod for OLED PS Vita that replaces the vestigal 3G modem with a USB microSD card adapter.
+psvsd is a hardware mod for OLED PS Vita that replaces the vestigial 3G modem with a USB microSD card adapter.
 When used with a [hacked Vita](https://henkaku.xyz/) and the [usbmc](https://github.com/yifanlu/usbmc) plugin, you can replace the expensive PS Vita memory card with any microSD card.
 More information can be found on [Indiegogo](http://indiegogo.com/projects/ps-vita-3g-to-microsd-card-adapter/x/16550489).

 ## Building